 Red & Pink Diamonds

 Just like yellow diamonds, orange diamonds get their color from nitrogen.
-However, in order to produce an orange color, the atoms must be aligned in a very precise and unusual way– making them incredibly rare.
-In fact, only mines in Australia and Africa have ever produced an orange diamond.
+However, the atoms must be aligned in a specific way to produce an orange diamond, which makes them incredibly rare.
+In fact, only mines in Australia and Africa have ever produced an orange diamond to date!

 Read The Latest News From Samuelson's

 How to tell which period your Estate Jewelry is from

 Selling Your Estate Jewelry Estate jewelry is a term used for any jewelry given to you or passed on through generations.
 More often than not, we’ve found that estate jewelry holds sentimental meaning but isn’t quite right for your personal style.…

 All About the Rolex GMT Pepsi We recently acquired a classic Rolex GMT 1675 - also known as the Rolex GMT Pepsi.
 Among the most iconic of Rolex watches, the Pepsi stands out due to its red and blue bicolored bezel.
 Part of the Rolex GMT-Master collection…